troe27/UU-NGS02/docs/index.md

 <details><summary>tips</summary>

 You can use IGV to investigate the gene annotations for a given region.
 For this, you need to open IGV, then load the reference genome and the annotation file ( ```.gff```).
+You can also use specialised online-databases to investigate the SNP or region, such as the [genome browser on mycobacterium.biocyc.org](https://mycobacterium.biocyc.org/)
 Alternatively,  you can annotate the vcf using SnpEff, then look at the position with grep (section 6 and 7 of your previous practical).

 </details>